Turbocharger Failures and Indicators

 Possible Sources:

-– Damaged compressor blades (even just a small nick).
+– FOD Damaged compressor blades (even just a small nick).

 – Split or damaged vacuum hose.